 John Stoltenberg and Sophia Howes

-4 POSTS 0 COMMENTSAmong the hats John Stoltenberg wears are novelist and author, creative director and communications strategist, and avid theatergoer.
-Decades ago, in college, he began writing, producing, directing, and acting in plays.
-He continued through grad school—earning an M.F.A. in theater arts from Columbia University School of the Arts—then lucked into a job as writer-in-residence and administrative director with the influential experimental theater company The Open Theatre, whose legendary artistic director was Joseph Chaikin.
-Meanwhile Stoltenberg’s own plays were produced off-off-Broadway, and he won a New York State Arts Council grant to write plays.
-Then his life changed course: He turned to writing nonfiction and what became a distinguished career as a magazine editor.
-But he kept going to the theater, the art form that for him has always been the most transcendent and transporting and best illuminates the acts and ethics that connect us.
-He tweets at @JohnStoltenberg.
 Sophia Howes has been a reviewer for DCMTA since 2013 and a columnist since 2015.
-She is a playwright and director.
-An early draft of her play Southern Girl was performed at the Public Theater-NY, and two of her plays, Rosetta’s Eyes and Solace in Gondal, were produced at the Playwrights’ Horizons Studio Theatre.
+She has an extensive background in theater.
+Her play Southern Girl was performed at the Public Theater-NY, and two of her plays, Rosetta’s Eyes and Solace in Gondal, were produced at the Playwrights’ Horizons Studio Theatre.
 She studied with Curt Dempster at the Ensemble Studio Theatre, where her play Madonna was given a staged reading at the Octoberfest.
 Her one-acts Better Dresses and The Endless Sky, among others, were produced as part of Director Robert Moss’s Workshop-NY.
 She has directed The Tempest, at the Hazel Ruby McQuain Amphitheatre, and Who’s Afraid of Virginia Woolf? at the Monongalia Arts Center, both in Morgantown, WV.
-She studied English at Barnard, and received her BFA with honors in Drama from Tisch School of the Arts, NYU, where she received the Seidman Award for playwriting.
+She studied Classics and English at Barnard and received her BFA with honors in Drama from Tisch School of the Arts, NYU, where she received the Seidman Award for playwriting.
 Her play Adamov was produced at the Harold Clurman Theater on Theater Row-NY.
-She holds an MFA from Tisch School of the Arts, NYU, where received the Lucille Lortel Award for playwriting.
+She holds an MFA from Tisch School of the Arts, NYU, where she received the Lucille Lortel Award for playwriting.
 She studied with, among others, Michael Feingold, Len Jenkin, Lynne Alvarez, and Tina Howe.
-Her father, Carleton Jones, long-time Real Estate Editor and features writer for the Baltimore Sun, inspired her to become a writer.
+Her father, Carleton Jones, long-time real estate editor and features writer for the Baltimore Sun, inspired her to become a writer.